LorittaBot/Loritta/discord-chat-markdown-parser/README.md

 ### StackOverflowError when parsing big strings

 When parsing big strings, the code may throw a `StackOverflowError`.

+The code already tries to work around this by using different RegEx implementations for different platforms.
+The JVM implementation, to avoid unnecessary stack creations, uses `RegexOption.DOT_MATCHES_ALL` and instead of using `(.|\n)` uses a plain old `.` instead.

-A way to work around to this issue is by increasing the max stack size with `-Xss`, example: `-Xss16M`.
+However, if this is still affecting your workload, you can workaround this issue by increasing the max stack size with `-Xss`, example: `-Xss16M`.